Find out how to buy a car overseas by sending a safe and affordable international money transfer.

 Can I schedule a recurring payment?

-Yes, some companies will allow you to schedule recurring payments in order to buy a car in instalments.
+Yes, some companies will allow you to schedule recurring payments in order to buy a car in installments.
 However, keep in mind that you can typically access lower fees and better exchange rates if you send the money in one large transfer rather than several smaller ones.

 Can I track an international money transfer?